Water—access and rights to it, how to manage and govern it—represents one of the most pressing policy and livelihood challenges of today's world.

 Research network participants seek to address contemporary water governance challenges through deeply interdisciplinary research connecting the social and biophysical sciences; critical scholarship sensitive to the broader dimensions, histories, and contexts of global change; and engagement with international scholars and practitioners.

 We are building a broadly interdisciplinary and collaborative network of scholars and practitioners to understand and seek solutions to water governance challenges in the global south.
 Research network participants focus their work on water governance challenges in communities in Africa, Asia, the Middle East, and Latin America.

-Initiatives that have grown from the work of this research circle:
+Multiple initiatives have grown from the work of this research circle.